dhurlburtusa/shortcuts/webrtc/webrtc-notes.md

 > protocols and APIs that enable real-time communication over peer-to-peer
 > connections.
 This allows web browsers to not only request resources from
 > backend servers, but also real-time information from browsers of other users.
+>
+> This enables applications such as video conferencing, file transfer, chat, or
+> desktop sharing without the need of either internal or external plugins.

 From [MDN][]